Simplified Chinese characters

-Simplified Chinese characters are one of two standardized character sets widely used to write the Chinese language, with the other being traditional characters.
-Their mass standardization during the 20th century was part of an initiative by the People's Republic of China (PRC) to promote literacy, and their use in ordinary circumstances on the mainland has been encouraged by the Chinese government since the 1950s.
-They are the standard forms used in mainland China, Malaysia, and Singapore, while traditional characters are officially used in Hong Kong, Macau, and Taiwan.
+Simplified Chinese characters are one of two standardized character sets used to write the Chinese language, with the other being traditional characters.
+Their widespread adoption during the 20th century was part of efforts by the People’s Republic of China (PRC) to promote literacy.
+Today, they are the standard forms used in mainland China, Malaysia, and Singapore, while traditional characters are officially used in Hong Kong, Macau, and Taiwan.

-Simplification of a component—either a character or a sub-component called a radical—usually involves either a reduction in its total number of strokes, or an apparent streamlining of which strokes are chosen in what places—for example, the radical used in the traditional character 沒 is simplified to to form the simplified character 没.
-By systematically simplifying radicals, large swaths of the character set are altered.
-Some simplifications were based on popular cursive forms that embody graphic or phonetic simplifications of the traditional forms.
-In addition, variant characters with identical pronunciation and meaning were reduced to a single standardized character, usually the simplest among all variants in form.
-Finally, many characters were left untouched by simplification and are thus identical between the traditional and simplified Chinese orthographies.
+Simplification of Chinese script typically involves reducing a character's total stroke count or streamlining which strokes appear in a given component.
+By systematically simplifying radicals, large swaths of the character set are altered at once.
+Many simplifications were drawn from popular cursive forms, while variant characters with identical pronunciation and meaning were consolidated into a single standardized form, usually the simplest available.
+Many characters were left untouched and are thus identical in both orthographies.